Beckhoff-USA-Community/AAG_Windows-TwinCAT-deploy/files/README.md

-# TwinCAT Installation Artifacts
+# TwinCAT Installation files

-This directory contains all the artifacts needed for automated TwinCAT installation and configuration.
-The playbook script will automatically detect and use the first folder found in each subdirectory.
+This directory contains all the files needed for automated TwinCAT installation and configuration.
+The twincat-deploy script will automatically detect and use the first folder found in each subdirectory.

 ## Directory Structure

 ```
-artifacts/
+files/
 ├── README.md                           # This documentation file
 ├── TCPKG PACKAGES/                     # Offline TwinCAT packages
 │   └── [your-package-folder]/          # ← Place your TcPkg packages here
 │       ├── TwinCAT.Standard.XAR
-│       ├── TF20000.HMIServer.XAR
+│       ├── TF2000.HMIServer.XAR
 │       └── [other packages]
 ├── POWERSHELL MODULES/                 # PowerShell modules for automation
 │   ├── [TcXaeMgmt]/                    # ← Place TcXaeMgmt module here